Brest-Java-Course-2021-2/Maksim-Meliashchuk-Setlist-Organizer/README.md

 ## Microservices

-* A [Spring Cloud Config server](/configserver)  can manage a services configuration information using a file system/ classpath or GitHub-based [repository](/https://github.com/Maxxx873/setlist-organizer-configuration).
+* A [Spring Cloud` Config server](/configserver)  can manage a services configuration information using a file system/ classpath or GitHub-based [repository](/https://github.com/Maxxx873/setlist-organizer-configuration).
+* A Eureka server running as a Spring-Cloud based service.
+This service will allow multiple service instances to register with it.
+Clients that need to call a service will use Eureka to lookup the physical location of the target service.

 ## Rest app configure